sawano/beyond-lambdas-the-aftermath/README.md

 #Beyond lambdas, the aftermath
 This repo contains the example code used in the presentation "Beyond lambdas, the aftermath" given by Daniel Deogun and Daniel Sawano.

+Slides for the related presentations can be found here: [http://www.slideshare.net/sawano](http://www.slideshare.net/sawano)

 ##Abstract
 As Java developers we are used to having rich ecosystems of libraries and tools that make our lives easier.
 As of the release of Java 8, we finally got our hands on building blocks like lambdas, optionals, and streams.
 All sorts of tools that help us write more concise code.
 But now, when the honeymoon is over, are there any